PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 “I very much appreciate your assistance.”
 The Prince said formally, then, looking in the old man's eyes, added: “Thank you.”; his sincerity ruining the formality.

 The old man was pleased with this.
-“Go on, off you go.”, he shooed The Knight out main door, “You're annoying now.”
+“Go on, off you go.”, he shooed The Knight out of the main door, “You're annoying me now.”